Jobs and career

 What requirements should a warehouse clerk have?

-You don't necessarily need a high school diploma for a job as a warehouse clerk.
-What is important, however, is a structured way of working, organizational skills, physical resilience, reliability and diligence, as well as independence and the ability to work in a team.
+You don't necessarily need a school-leaving qualification for a job as a warehouse clerk.
+What is important, however, is a structured way of working, organizational talent, physical resilience, reliability and diligence as well as independence and the ability to work in a team.

 In 3 steps to a better job: